top of page

 • 2 min read

-I’ve become a steadfast reader of printed and bound books, and I like this habit very much.
-It helps bring balance to my dependence on my electronic devices.
+I've become a dedicated reader of physical books, and I really enjoy this habit.
+It helps bring balance to my reliance on electronic devices.

-Twelve years have passed since I published my collection of humorous essays.
-I was interested in enlisting my seasoned eyes to review the effort I had put forth.
-My real motivation was my need to have something to read, as my library had closed due to a blizzard, and I was more than a bit antsy, to say the least.
+It's been twelve years since I released my collection of essays.
+I wanted to use my experienced perspective to reassess the work I had done.
+My true motivation was the desire to have something to read; my library had shut down because of a blizzard, and I was feeling quite restless.

 The first thing I noticed in my book was the small font I had selected.
 Over the last few years, I have grown fond of LP (Large Print) books.
 This was my observation out of the chute.
-I know my eyesight has recently faced some challenges, so I would have increased the font size if I were still in the publishing mode.
+I know my eyesight has recently been having some challenges, so I would have increased the font size if I were still in a publishing mode.

 Additionally, I was pleased to reflect on the use of relatively short chapters in my book.
-In our busy world, it seems that starts and stops are a part of my experiences, and I prefer short chapters in my books while I multitask.
+In our busy world, it seems that starts and stops are a part of my reading experiences, and I prefer short chapters in books.

 These observations hit home to me even further after my brother expressed in a recent text that he increasingly judged books by the likability of the lead protagonist.